-Your local government will have rules and regulations that will govern you as a small business owner and as a preschool owner, and you want to strictly comply with both.
-Start by checking out Child Care Aware of America’s licensing guidelines, and then research your specific state and city.
-If you’re in California the Child Care Resource and Renewal Network should have all the info you need for starting a preschool.
+Your local government will have rules and regulations that will govern you as both a preschool and a small business owner.
+You'll want to strictly comply with both.
+Start by checking out Child Care Aware® of America’s licensing guidelines for preschools, and then research your specific state and city.
+If you’re in California, the Department of Social Services has a guide for how to become a licensed preschool.
+Most states will have something similar.

-This is a big task, but due diligence and hard work at this stage will inform the rest of the process.
-Here you’ll hash out your mission statement, marketing plan, organizational plan, staffing, operations, budgets, and more.
-You’ll need to do your research, with a focus on understanding how much money you’ll need for successfully starting a preschool.
+Writing a preschool business plan is a big task, but due diligence and hard work at this stage will inform the rest of the process.
+Here you’ll hash out your preschool's mission statement, marketing plan, organizational plan, staffing, operations, budgets, and more.
+You’ll need to do your research, with a focus on understanding how much it will cost to successfully launch a preschool.
 Are you using your own money, or are you seeking a small business loan?
-The U.S. Small Business Association’s website has detailed instructions on creating each necessary piece of a successful business plan.
+Have you looked into preschool grants?
+For additional help, the U.S. Small Business Association provides detailed instructions on writing a general business plan.

-Are you opening a small home-based preschool, looking for an existing facility to rent, or starting from scratch building a new facility?
-In any case, you’ll need to find your preschool a home.
+Are you opening a small, home-based preschool, looking to rent an existing preschool facility, or starting a preschool from scratch with a brand new facility?
+In any case, you’ll need to find a home for your preschool.
 Check your city’s zoning laws and preschool licensing guidelines when you’re making this decision to be sure your location is compliant.

-Depending on the type and size of your school, you’ll need insurance policies of several different types, including liability, property, workers’ compensation, and business insurance.
-Again, check the licensing requirements for guidance.
+Depending on the type and size of your preschool, you’ll need insurance policies of several different types, including liability, property, workers’ compensation, and business insurance.
+Again, check the preschool licensing requirements for guidance.

-Working off of your business plan, write out policies, procedures, and handbooks for your staff and families.
-Child Care Aware offers a detailed guide to this process.
+Working off of your business plan, write out policies and procedures and handbooks for your staff and families.
 You’ll also develop a disaster or crisis management plan and health, safety, privacy, and nutrition protocols, all under the guidance of your local preschool licensing requirements.

-Verify the licensing requirements for staff ratios and teachers’ educational backgrounds.
+Verify the preschool licensing requirements for staff ratios and teachers’ educational backgrounds.
 Preschool staff are subject to criminal background checks and fingerprinting, and be sure to rigorously verify references and education levels.
-A school is only as good as its teachers, so make your hiring decisions carefully.
+A preschool is only as good as its teachers, so make your preschool hiring decisions carefully.

-Your mission statement will guide this step, whether you are following an existing pedagogy or you have your own vision.
-A well prepared and thought-out curriculum is crucial to the quality of your preschool program.
+Your preschool's mission statement should guide this step, whether you are following an existing pedagogy or you have your own vision.
+A carefully chosen preschool curriculum is crucial to the quality of your preschool program.

 According the National Association for the Education of Young Children (NAEYC), only one in 10 preschools in the U.S. are accredited.
 This step is optional, but it will go a long way in your recruitment process, as it gives parents peace of mind that your program is high quality.

 At the very least you’ll need marketing collateral and an online presence.
-List your school in any local directories of preschools and participate in preschool enrollment fairs in your area.
+List your preschool in local preschool directories and participate in preschool enrollment fairs in your area.
 Advertise through local businesses, parent groups, local events, popular blogs.
-Try sites like Parenthoods, Red Tricycle, and Winnie.
+Try sites like Red Tricycle and Winnie.
 Run a social media campaign focusing on your target population, or host a grand opening event to attract families.
 Once you’ve managed to fill your inaugural student roster, continue with ongoing marketing efforts so that you’ll always be building a customer base.
-A lot of schools host community events and open houses throughout the year as a way to build a brand presence.
+A lot of preschools host community events and open houses throughout the year as a way to build a brand presence.